formio/enterprise-release/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+# January 8th, 2020 Release

+## PDF Server 2.56.0
+* Added headers and footers feature for PDF files.
+* Added ability to change theme of PDF
+* Added ability to configure PDF margins (helpful when setting header and footer)
+* Added ability to turn off the Title bar
+* Added ability to render PDF as plain text view (html mode)

 # December 31st, 2019 Release

 ## Server 6.7.28